juliakoban/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

+## General info
-Tic Tac Toe AI with Minimax Algorithm
+This project is a simple Tic Tac Toe game with an AI opponent for a human player.
+This AI considers all possible game scenarios and makes the most optimal move using the Minimax Algorithm.